whithr/wikipolitica/README.md

 a free non-partisan and open-source political knowledge base for the United States

-# wikipolitica

-a free non-partisan and open-source political knowledge base for the United States

 **Dev Setup instructions**

 Thanks for your interest in contributing!
 Here's how to get started.